Genus Zonomyxa Nüsslin, 1882

 Zonomyxa violacea Nüsslin, 1882

 Diagnosis: As for the genus.
-The description is almost identical as for Amphizonella violacea.
-According to Meisterfeld (2006) Zonomyxa violacea can be distinguished from A. violacea by the following characters:
+The description is almost identical to that of Amphizonella violacea.
+According to Meisterfeld (2006), Zonomyxa violacea can be distinguished from A. violacea by the following characters:

-Zonomyxa typically has four nuclei (Meisterfeld, 2006), though Penard (1906) reported up to 32.
-These are smaller (~20 µm) than the single large nucleus of Amphizonella violacea.
-I found an average of 7 nuclei per cell.
-However, it remains uncertain whether Zonomyxa is identical to Amphizonella.
+Zonomyxa typically has four nuclei (Meisterfeld, 2006), although Penard (1906) reported up to 32.
+These nuclei (~20 µm) are smaller than the single large nucleus of Amphizonella violacea.
+I found an average of seven nuclei per cell.
+However, it remains uncertain whether Zonomyxa is truly distinct from Amphizonella.

 Remarks: I have only found cells containing around seven spherical nuclei.
-Nuclei are difficult to detect in living specimens.
-I crushed the cells to force the nuclei out of the cell membrane.
-My specimens were taken from Sphagnum in Tirol, Austria.
-I have also found this species in Sphagnum from the Vosges in France.
+Nuclei are difficult to detect in living specimens; I crushed the cells to force the nuclei out of the cell membrane.
+My specimens were collected from Sphagnum in Tirol, Austria, and I have also found this species in Sphagnum from the Vosges, France.

 Compare the above specimen with the original drawing below made by Nüsslin (1884).
 This drawing shows much better the common shape of this organism as the one which is usually used in textbooks, a drawing made by Penard.